sherm17/adopting-cat/README.md

 ```

 ## Adding new websites to scrape from
 Adding a new website to scrape from can be done easily.
 You will need to create a new class in webscraping/spca_webscrape.py.
 This class should implement the abstract get_cat_data method.
 This method should return a list of dictionaries that holds cat info.
-Lastly, define a new method that will instantiate an instance of the new class and run the get_cat_data method.
-The new method should also push the data onto Airflow using xcom.
-Then in data_processing/check_cats.py, grab the new data via xcom.
+Then, define a new function that will instantiate an instance of the new class and run the corresponding get_cat_data method.
+The new function should also push the data onto Airflow using xcom.
+In data_processing/check_cats.py, grab the new data via xcom.
+Lastly, import the new function that you defined in spca_webscrape.py and include it in dag.py in the root folder.